what is Bipolar disorder?

 Changes in Appetite or Weight

-Some people may experience a significant increase or decrease in appetite, which can lead to weight gain or weight loss.
-These changes can impact physical health and self-esteem.
+Some individuals experience an increase or decrease in appetite, resulting in noticeable weight gain or loss.
+These physical changes can further affect self-esteem and overall health.

 Difficulty Concentrating